 Jec World, the world's largest composites trade show, opened its doors for the first time on a new site, the Paris Nord Villepinte exhibition center.
 The show set new records, with a total surface area of 62,000 m², 1,300 exhibitors and 36,946 professional visitors.
 New this year were the "Planets", 4 new exhibition areas totalling over 1,800 m².

-According to Frédérique Mutel, President and CEO of the Jec Group, the show received a unanimous reception combining pride in the composites industry and appreciation of its development by the Jec Group. " The Jec teams have done an outstanding job, mobilizing to present composites to the world in a remarkable way.
-Jec World 2016 was an opportunity to showcase, share and showcase an incredible diversity of products and technologies.
-Composite materials are increasingly being used.
-In a world in search of energy savings and recyclability, composites are one of the most appropriate responses.
-Innovative solutions are now needed to address current and future challenges in terms of performance, relief, cost reduction and cycle time, while taking into account major environmental issues. "
+According to Frédérique Mutel, President and CEO of the Jec Group, the show received a unanimous welcome, combining pride in the composites industry and appreciation of the way it was promoted by the Jec Group. " The Jec teams have done an outstanding job, mobilizing to present composites to the world in a truly remarkable way.
+Jec World 2016 was an opportunity to present, share and showcase an incredible diversity of products and technologies.
+Composite materials are becoming increasingly widely used.
+In a world in search of energy savings and recyclability, composites are asserting themselves as one of the best adapted answers.
+Innovative solutions are needed today to meet current and future challenges in terms of performance, weight reduction, cost reduction and cycle times, while taking account of major environmental issues. "

 The next edition will take place from March 14 to 16, 2017 at the same venue.